Vizzuality/trase/README.md

 3. Create the database

-    Create an empty database in PostgreSQL and then import a stable database dump.
+    Create an empty database in PostgreSQL and then [import a stable database version](doc/trase/data_export_import.md).
 If it's an earlier version than the current schema, run the migrations:

     `rake db:migrate`